David Fortson, Co-Founder & Chief Executive Officer

 Riley Hubbell, current UCSB student and coordinator with environmental education nonprofit SproutUp, has joined LoaTree to lend a hand with event planning and production.
-She’ll focus her time and energy on Santa Barbara Earth Day 2014 and Santa Barbara Green Drinks.
+She’ll focus her time and energy on Santa Barbara Earth Day 2014, Santa Barbara Green Drinks and a managing new writing internship program hosted by LoaTree.
 Riley is currently finishing up her majors in Global Studies, Sociology and Professional Writing at UCSB.

 Cristina Cook, Programs Associate

 Cristina Cook attended UCSB and accomplished her degree with a BA in Environmental Studies, graduating in 2012 with the department’s Environmental Service Award.
 While at UCSB, Cristina was actively involved in the campus community’s environmental groups.
 She was on the officer team for the Environmental Affairs Board (EAB) as the Publicity Coordinator in 2010-2011 and the club’s Co-Chair in 2011-2012.
 She loves to travel and be inspired by other cultures and other people’s passions for the planet, people, and their communities.
 She also is deeply passionate about the ocean, a passion that originally drove her to move to Santa Barbara.
 She is an avid swimmer, loves surfing, hiking, cooking, and biking.

 Cris also loves food and is inspired to communicate to others the impacts that food has on the body.
 As a member of the Loa tribe, Cris oversees the Santa Barbara Farmers Market Farm Friendly Dining Program, managed by LoaTree’s sister consulting agency, LoaCom.